TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/200-lambda.md

 - Our function uses the NodeJS (`NODEJS_16_X`) runtime
 - The handler code is loaded from the `lambda` directory which we created earlier.
-Path is relative to where you execute `cdk` from, which is the project's root directory
+Path is relative to where you execute `cdktf` from, which is the project's root directory
 - The name of the handler function is `hello.handler` ("hello" is the name of the file and "handler" is the exported function name)

 ## A word about constructs and constructors

-As you can see, the class constructors of both `CdkWorkshopStack` and `lambda.Function` (and many other classes in the CDK) have the signature `(scope, id, props)`.
+As you can see, the class constructors of both `CdktfWorkshopStack` and `lambda.Function` (and many other classes in the CDK) have the signature `(scope, id, props)`.
 This is because all of these classes are __constructs__.
 Constructs are the basic building block of CDK apps.
 They represent abstract